i-aki-y/dend-data-warehouse/README.md

 The table schema can be visualized by using Entity Relational Diagram.
 The following figure describe the table schema of the project.

 ![](./ERDiagram.png)

-## Table Design of redshift

-Redshit is columnar